WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

 The next session will take place on **Saturday 27th September 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 We will start of with some more coding using the *Rapid Router* game, starting at level 19, where we introduce *Repeat* loops.
-The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note:*** you need a Code for Life login to access this level.
-If you do not have a login please follow the instructions [below](#Code-for-Life-account).
+The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note:*** you need a Code for Life login to access levels above 19.
+If you do not have a login please follow the instructions [below](#Code-for-Life-account) to make one.

 We will continue by completing the Scratch game *Ghostbusters* which we started last time.
 The instructions for the game are [here](https://projects.raspberrypi.org/en/projects/ghostbusters).
 If you want to share your project with the Code Club your Scratch account needs to be *confirmed*.
 Instructions for doing this are [here](https://scratch.mit.edu/faq/#accounts) in the section *How do I confirm my account?*